biomedicalinformaticsgroup/cadmus/README.md

 An API key from NCBI (this is used to search PubMed for articles using a search string or list of PubMed IDs, you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

-An API key from Crossref.
-Crossref provides metadata via an API providing you with licensing information and links to full text documents (you can find more information [here](https://apps.crossref.org/clickthrough/researchers/#/) you will need to agree the following two licenses:

-1. Wiley Text and Data Mining License v1.1
-2. Elsevier Text and Data Mining Service Agreement)

 ## Installation
 Cadmus has a number of dependencies on other Python packages, it is recommended to install it in an isolated environment.